trisulnsm/docker/README.md

 A full blown Network Security and Traffic Monitoring (NSM) solution you can deploy in 1 minute.

 - Full traffic monitoring - 100s of metrics from every angle
 - Alert on traffic, flows, malware activity
 - Complete flow monitoring, we capture and record every single flow with blazing fast retrieval
 - Extract URLs, Certs, Files, .. with API to script your own
 - Sophisticated PCAP storage with best retrieval times
+- Includes our latest  **Streaming graph analytics** not available on any other openly available platform
 - Also includes Suricata + ET community rules with auto refresh
 - **BEST of all**  - all parts are included and optimized.
 No messing around with Splunk or ELK or SIEMS.
-- Completely FREE to run to monitor a rolling window of the most recent 3 days.
+- Completely FREE to monitor a rolling window of the most recent 3 days.
+See [Trisul Licensing](https://www.trisul.org/free/)  for more options.

 Cast